Skip to main content

 push vs pull_request?

-- pull_request — fires when a PR is opened or updated targeting the branch.
+• pull_request — fires when a PR is opened or updated and the PR's source branch matches the configured branch.
 Code under test is the PR head.

 Genie to debug a Trick?